Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.2.md

 - We resolved an issue where null tags are returned in the response when the "IncAddtlAcctInfoInd" field was sent in the request<br>
 **Impacted Field:**
   - PartyAcctRelSel/IncAddtlAcctInfoInd

-<span style="font-size: 22px; ">General</span>

-- We resolved the status code synchronization issue for all APIs

 <!-- type: tab-end -->